 Sometimes, good sleep hygiene practices will be enough to get your baby back into a sleep routine instead of having to completely redo sleep training.

-If your baby goes through sleep regression, sometimes you might have to redo sleep training.
-It’s common for babies to experience a sleep regression at 4, 8, 12, 18 and 24 months.
-However, not all babies will go through sleep regression.
+If your baby goes through a sleep regression, sometimes you might have to redo sleep training.
+It’s common for babies to experience a sleep regression at 4, 8, 12, 18, and 24 months.
+However, not all babies will go through a sleep regression.
 And those that do might not need to be re-sleep trained.

 Keep in mind that these are approximations for the most common sleep training regression ages.
 My children hit each of these – and then maybe a few extras.
 For us, the worst sleep regression was most often at 11 months of age (so technically the 12-month regression).